nithu24/Abusive-Email-Classification/README.md

 ## Solution to overcome challenges

-1) We used SMOTE to remove class imbalance
+1) Used SMOTE to remove class imbalance
 2) To tackle the above mentioned challenge, I utilized the Hugging Face library, which offers a convenient method for introducing new tokens to the vocabulary of existing tokenizers such as BERT and DistilBERT.
 These pretrained models encompass a wide range of vocabulary from sources like Wikipedia and book corpora.
 In my approach, I specifically employed DistilBERT due to its merits: it's a lightweight and efficient transformer model derived from BERT base through distillation, aligning well with the goals of achieving efficient enhancements to model performance.